 No To Homophobia sends the message to all Australians that homophobic, transphobic and biphobic harassment is never acceptable.
 The campaign also aims to raise awareness and let those who experience unlawful harassment know that they have official avenues to respond to it, including the Victorian Equal Opportunity and Human Rights Commission and the police.

 Victoria Police has Gay and Lesbian Liaison Officers (GLLOs) specifically trained to deal sensitively with and respond to the needs of LGBTIQ people.

 On 3 June 2013, Council emphasised our commitment by "giving [our] word to stand up against homophobia, biphobia and transphobia.
 Always".

-Council's support to marriage equality and Safe Schools Coalition
+Council's support of the Safe Schools Coalition

 On 6 July 2015, Council passed a motion to publicly support the marriage equality campaign.

 On 21 March 2016, Council officially became a supporter of Safe Schools Coalition by signing this pledge: "We believe that schools should provide a safe and inclusive environment for all students, so that they can learn, grow, and reach their full potential – free from bullying and discrimination.
 We pledge to stand up against homophobia and transphobia whenever we see or hear it.
 We are proud to support Safe Schools Coalition Australia and its work to create positive change for same-sex attracted, intersex and gender diverse students, school staff and families."